-Special guardians will have all the duties, powers, responsibilities and authority which, by law, birth parents have in relation to their own children.
-Importantly, the child is no longer in the CEO’s care, meaning the special guardian will need to be able to carry out all parental functions without having to consult the Department.
+A special guardian has all the duties, powers, responsibilities and authority which by law parents have in relation to their children.
+The child is no longer in the CEO’s care, meaning the special guardian will assume all parental functions without having to consult the Department.

 Applying for a protection order (special guardianship)

-The Department may apply for a SGO as part of the initial Protection Application or as an application to revoke an existing protection order and instead make a SGO at any time.
+The Department may apply for a SGO as part of the initial protection application, or as an application to revoke and replace an existing protection order.
 There are no time conditions imposed on this occurring.

-A carer/s can make a direct application to the Court for the protection order (time-limited or until 18) to be revoked and be replaced with a SGO provided:
+Carers can make a direct application to the Court for a SGO provided:

-- the child is in the CEO’s care via a protection order (time-limited or until 18)
+- the child is the subject of a protection order (time-limited) or protection order (until 18), and

-- they have had the continuous care of the child for at least two years from the time the protection order (time-limited or until 18) was granted.
+- they have had the continuous care of the child for at least two years from the time the protection order was granted.